neuronumcybernetics/neuronum/getting_started/README.md

 A Getting Started into the Neuronum Network

 ## Getting Started Goals
-- **Neuronum Cell**: Create a "Cell" to start interacting with the Network
+- **Neuronum Cell**: Create a Cell to start interacting with the Network
-- **Node**: Setup a Neuronum Node that synchronizes real-time data of the Node: https://neuronum.net/node/lPW178VeY0WV::node
+- **Neuronum Node**: Setup a Node that streams and syncs the message: Hello, Neuronum! in real-time

 ### Requirements